 State “Gann” Spending Limit.
 The budget estimates that state spending would be under the constitutional Gann limit for the combined 2020-21 and 2021-22 years by $11 billion, and would also be under the limit for 2022-23 by $12 billion.
 These calculations reflect budget adjustments to increase Gann-exempt spending and tax “refunds.”
 The budget package also redefined “state subventions” for local government spending as an accounting gimmick to create $21 billion in additional “room” under the limit over two years.

 “Trigger” For Additional Spending Commitments.
 The budget includes a “trigger” that would authorize several spending increases prioritized by Democrats, contingent upon future legislation and subject to a determination in the spring of 2024 that sufficient revenue exists.
-The spending increases include a new tax credit to offset costs for union membership dues, CalWORKs benefit increases, and Medi-Cal expansions, among others.
+The spending increases include CalWORKs benefit increases and Medi-Cal expansions, among others.

 Legislative Democrats Reject Gas Tax Relief.
 The Governor proposed, but legislative Democrats rejected, suspending the July 1 inflationary increases on gas and diesel excise taxes.
 As a result, on July 1, 2022, gasoline and diesel taxes increased by 2.8 and 2.1 cents per gallon, respectively.